 What is ETL Testing?

 ETL stands for extract – transform – load and this ETL process is used to demonstrate how the data will be moved or loaded to Target system from Source system.
-ETL testing ensures whole process is error free.
+Testing ensures whole process is error free.

-ETL Testing of the modules is performed in few steps:
+ETL Testing of the modules perform in few steps:

 - Understanding business requirements and data: This can be done using the Business requirement document, Data profiling scripts, mapping documents and analysing the existing data.